In this article, we will talk about how to tell if someone likes you and the signs you should look out for.

 The clues someone likes you are often easy to miss, however, when someone is interested in you, they tend to be there, right under your nose.

 “Remember when we used to hang out with our college friends?
 I liked you a lot.
 But you never noticed me.”

 “Whaat?
 Seriously?
 I liked you too and tried to give you some hints, but you never made a move.
 So, I assumed you weren’t interested after all and didn’t make a move either.”

 I don’t know about you, but I have heard of a lot of conversations like this.

-And I also had this conversation at least twice in my life.
+And I also had this type of conversation at least twice in my life.